tenstorrent/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 Building a Toolchain
 ------------------------

+..
+Note:: If you already have built a toolchain with Chipyard in a different location (ex. different Chipyard repo), you can
+    most likely skip this step and instead run the `source ./env.sh` in that Chipyard's location.
+This assumes that you didn't make any toolchain specific modifications.

-The `toolchains` directory contains toolchains that include a cross-compiler toolchain, frontend server, and proxy kernel, which you will need in order to compile code to RISC-V instructions and run them on your design.
+The ``toolchains`` directory contains toolchains that include a cross-compiler toolchain, frontend server, and proxy kernel, which you will need in order to compile code to RISC-V instructions and run them on your design.
 Currently there are two toolchains, one for normal RISC-V programs, and another for Hwacha (``esp-tools``).
 For custom installations, Each tool within the toolchains contains individual installation procedures within its README file.
 To get a basic installation (which is the only thing needed for most Chipyard use-cases), just the following steps are necessary.